cat-cfs/cbm3_aws/README.md

 ## Clean up the cluster

 Whether or not the cbm3_aws_deploy command executed successfully or not, the cluster, or partially allocated cluster, can be deallocated with the following command passing the `resource description file` created by the `cbm3_aws_deploy` command.

 ```
 cbm3_aws_cleanup --resource_description_path .\cbm3_aws_resources.json
 ```

+**Note: This does not remove the s3 bucket named in the  `cbm3_aws_deploy` and this must be done as a separate step.**